quasarframework/quasar/docs/src/pages/quasar-cli/boot-files.md

 }
 ```

-Starting with v1.0, boot files can also be async:
+Boot files can also be async:

 ```js
 export default async ({ app, router, store, Vue }) => {